Dr. Charles R. McGimsey III

 for the people of Arkansas, serving the needs of cultural heritage education and preservation in many ways.
 Local, state, and federal governmental agencies, American Indian tribes, college students, school teachers and K-12 students, tourists, fellow scholars, landowners, amateur archeologists, and all Arkansas residents interested in the archeology, prehistory, and early history of the state are beneficiaries of the Survey’s programs and expertise.

 At the Survey, science and service go hand-in-hand.

 Annual Report for 2012-2013

 Join us each March in celebrating ARKANSAS ARCHEOLOGY MONTH!

-GUIDELINES for FIELDWORK & REPORTS and ARCHEOLOGICAL RECORDS FORMS are available on our FORMS page.
+GUIDELINES for FIELDWORK & REPORTS and ARCHEOLOGICAL RECORDS FORMS are available on the REGISTRAR'S OFFICE page.

 VIEWING THE UNIVERSITY'S ARTIFACT COLLECTIONS

 The Arkansas Archeological Survey Headquarters building has an Open Curation area where visitors can see nearly 2000 objects from the University of Arkansas Collection Facility.
 The area is open during regular business hours, 8AM to 5PM Monday through Friday.
 For information, call (479) 575-3556.